codewithMeesum/Peca-Rag_Assistant/README.md

 Original retrieved passage

-This lets you inspect the evidence behind the generated response.

-⚡ How the RAG Pipeline Works

-                 📄 PECA PDF
-                      │
-                      ▼
-              Text Extraction
-                      │
-                      ▼
-            Page-Aware Chunking
-                      │
-                      ▼
-                Embeddings
-                      │
-                      ▼
-             Hybrid Retrieval
-              ┌───────┴───────┐
-              │               │
-       Semantic Search   Keyword Match
-              │               │
-              └───────┬───────┘
-                      ▼
-             Relevant Passages
-                      │
-                      ▼
-               Grounded Prompt
-                      │
-                      ▼
-                  Groq LLM
-                      │
-                      ▼
-             Answer + Sources

-🔍 Why RAG?

-A standard LLM can generate an answer from patterns learned during training.

-A RAG system adds a retrieval layer:

-User Question
-      ↓
-Search the document
-      ↓
-Retrieve relevant evidence
-      ↓
-Give evidence to the LLM
-      ↓
-Generate grounded answer

-This is especially useful for document-specific questions where the source document should control the answer.
+This makes the response easier to verify against the source document.

-🛡️ Grounding & Accuracy
+🛡️ Grounding and Accuracy

 The assistant is instructed to:

-Use the retrieved document passages as the source of truth
+Use retrieved document passages as the source of truth.

-Avoid inventing sections or penalties
+Avoid unsupported legal claims.

-Avoid fabricated citations
+Avoid fabricated citations.

-State when the document does not contain enough relevant information
+State when enough relevant information cannot be found.

-Preserve the meaning of the source while explaining it simply
+Preserve the meaning of the source while explaining it clearly.

-Important

-This improves reliability, but no AI system should be treated as infallible.
+This improves reliability, but no AI system is infallible.

-For legal decisions, always inspect the cited source document and consult a qualified legal professional where appropriate.
+For legal decisions, verify the cited source document and consult a qualified legal professional where appropriate.

-📄 Built-In PECA Source

-The default experience uses the project's PECA PDF hosted on GitHub.

-Source document

-Prevention of Electronic Crimes Act, 2016

-📥 Open / Download PECA PDF

-Visitors do not need to download it manually to use the default app.

-📤 Upload Another PDF

-The application also supports a custom document workflow.

-Choose:

-Upload PDF

-Then the app rebuilds the retrieval index for the uploaded document.

-New PDF
-   ↓
-Extract text
-   ↓
-Create chunks
-   ↓
-Create embeddings
-   ↓
-Retrieve relevant passages
-   ↓
-Generate answer

-The conversation resets when the source document changes, preventing the previous document's chat context from being carried into the new document.

-Best results

-Use a text-based PDF with selectable text.

-Scanned/image-only PDFs may require OCR.

 🛠️ Tech Stack

 Technology

-Role
+Purpose

-🐍 Python
+Python

 Application logic

-🎈 Streamlit
+Streamlit

-Web application + UI
+Web application and UI

-📄 PyPDF
+PyPDF

 PDF text extraction

-🧠 Sentence Transformers
+Sentence Transformers

 Text embeddings

-🔢 NumPy
+NumPy

-Vector similarity retrieval
+Similarity retrieval

-⚡ Groq API
+Groq API

 LLM inference

-🤖 GPT-OSS 120B
+GPT-OSS 120B

 Answer generation

+GitHub

+Source control

-☁️ Streamlit Community Cloud
+Streamlit Community Cloud

 Deployment

-🐙 GitHub

-Source control

 📁 Project Structure

 peca-rag-assistant/
-│
+|
-├── app.py
+|-- app.py
-├── requirements.txt
+|-- requirements.txt
-├── README.md
+|-- README.md
-├── .gitignore
+|-- .gitignore
-└── .streamlit/
+`-- .streamlit/
-    └── config.toml
+    `-- config.toml

 ▶️ Run Locally

-1. Clone
+1. Clone the repository

+Replace YOUR_USERNAME with your GitHub username if your repository name is different.

 git clone https://github.com/YOUR_USERNAME/peca-rag-assistant.git
 cd peca-rag-assistant